Generic Name: everolimus (Zortress) (E ver OH li mus (ZOR tress))

 Zortress side effects

-Get emergency medical help if you have signs of an allergic reaction to Zortress: hives; chest pain, difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Zortress: hives, itching, skin pain; difficult breathing; swelling in your hands, face, lips, tongue, or throat.

 Zortress can cause a blood clot in the blood vessels of your transplanted organ, especially within 30 days after transplant.
-Tell your doctor right away if you have: fever with nausea or vomiting, blood in your urine, dark colored urine, little or no urination, jaundice (yellowing of your skin or eyes), or pain in your stomach, groin, lower back, or side.
+Tell your doctor right away if you have: fever with nausea or vomiting, blood in your urine, dark colored urine, little or no urination, or pain in your stomach, groin, lower back, or side.

 Call your doctor at once if you have: